arnolddustin/zero-to-coding/walkthroughs/part1.md

 Now that your application has been created, let's make sure it runs.
 1. Open a command prompt to the *part1-demo* folder that was created in the last step.
 2. Run the Angular CLI command: `ng serve`.
 This will build and start the application.
-3. Open a web browser to [http://localhost:4200](http://localhost:4200) and you should see a web page that says **App works!**
+3. Open a web browser to [http://localhost:4200](http://localhost:4200) and you should see a web page that says **app works!**
+4. Leave both the command line and browser windows open.

 ## Customize the generated application
-Now that we have an
+Now that we have a working Angular web application, let's customize it and make it a true **Hello World** application.
+1. Start Visual Studio Code
+2. Choose File -> Open Folder from the menu
+3. Browse to the *part1-demo* folder
-3. Change to the newly create `part1-demo` folder
+3. In the left pane, expand the treeview to the **src -> app** folder
-4.
+4. Click the **app.component.ts** file to open it in the editor window
+5. Change the text on line #9 from `app works!` to `Hello world!`
+6. Save the file
+7. View the open app in your web browser...the page should automatically refresh and display your updated application.
+It should now say **Hello world!**

+## Success!
+You have succesfully completed the walk-through for *Part 1: Hello World*, and are on your way from ***Zero to Coding***!